calyston/instanews/readMe.md

 Through this project I learnt how to use API effectively, as well as practicing grid and flex.
 I also learnt how to use JavaScript to limit data results.

 ### Installation Instructons:
+Open the InstaNews folder in your local hosting program.

 Written by Christine Lyston
 17.02.2020

-### Getting Started
-To start this, open the InstaNews folder in your local hosting program.
-Alternatively, click [this link](https://rainandray-netizen.github.io/InstaNews/) for a live preview.

-### Prerequistes
-Your browser should be able to run all the necessary languages.

-### Personal Learnings
-This was my first project interacting with the [New York Times API](https://developers.nytimes.com/).
-It was easy to access using the JSON skills I learned.
-I also learned to use grid with this project and I found it an incredible alternative to flexbox.